digitalocean/digitalocean-cloud-controller-manager/README.md

 like to use to serve your Prometheus metrics.
 To be valid it should be in the form `<host>:<port>`.

-After you have started up `digitalocan-cloud-controller-manager`, run the following curl command to view the Prometheus metrics output:
+After you have started up `digitalocean-cloud-controller-manager`, run the following curl command to view the Prometheus metrics output:

 ```bash